gem5bootcamp/lps2024/slides/01-Introduction/02-getting-started.md

 > **Step 3:** Wait for the environment to load.

-You can also open it in your local VS Code if you install the codespaces extension.
+You can also open it in your local VS Code if you install the Codespaces extension.
 (If you do this, the extensions will not be installed automatically on your local VS Code.)

 ![Screenshot of the codespace loaded and ready to use width:1100px](02-getting-started-imgs/codespaces-screenshot-2.drawio.png)